Disciplining misbehaving kids is often a difficult and emotion-laden task. If only you could figure out a way to tame your temper!

-2. Name your feelings.
+2. Name your feelings

-All too often parents’ intense feelings don’t get named or understood, the focus just stays on the child’s behavior.
-The parent doesn’t take time to process what they are feeling.
-Other times, if feelings are identified, they are blamed on the child: “You make me so mad!”
+All too often parents’ intense feelings don’t get named or understood.
+The focus just stays on the child’s behavior.
+The parent doesn’t take time to process what they’re feeling.
+Other times, if feelings are identified, they are blamed on the child.
+Does this sound familiar?
+“YOU make me so mad!”

-3. Recite scripture or a memorized saying.
+3. Recite (aloud or internally) a scripture or a memorized phrase

 One mom’s favorite verse to combat parenting stress is Matthew 25:40: “Whatever you did for one of the least of these… you did for Me.”
 When she was especially upset, she’d say it out loud, which seemed to help calm her child as well.

-4. Buy time.
+4. Buy time

-When physical safety is not a concern, do whatever you can to slow everyone down and give tempers time to cool.
-Just taking a step backward first instead of charging in helped Jim tremendously.
-You can practice some simple scripts: “We’re all pretty upset.
+When Jim felt like his anger was about to boil over, taking a step backward first, instead of charging in, helped him tremendously.
+You can practice some simple scripts ahead of time: “We’re all pretty upset.
 Let’s talk about this later when we can solve it better.”
 OR “I need some time to think.
-I want to make sure the consequence for this is really helpful.”
+I want to make sure the consequence for this is truly helpful for you.”

-5. Walk in their shoes.
+5. Walk in your child’s shoes

-More detailed questions might include:
+More detailed questions may include: